SimonLim03/Youtube-Videos-Data-Lakehouse/README.md

 For Json file, dataset also include category id, title and channel id for each country.

-## Project Structure
+## PIPELINE OF THE PROJECT
-0. Before ingesting data, there are two necessary processes to be set up.
+- 0. Before ingesting data, there are two necessary processes to be set up.
 The first step was to set up a cloud storage account on Microsoft Azure and snowflake account was a necessary process.
 Subsequently, it was also necessary to set up a Storage Integration between Azure and Snowflake.

-1. Data Ingestion
+- 1. Data Ingestion
-1.1.
+- 1.1.
 Stage, named ‘stage_bde_at1’, was created to store, load and unload data files.
-1.2.
+- 1.2.
 For CSVs files, external tables for each country were created, adding the new column ‘country ’.
 (11 External Tables).
 Columns in external tables include video_id, title, publish date, channel id, channel title, category id, trending date, view count, likes, dislikes, comment count, comment disabled and country.